VIALabs-io/hello-hop/README.md

 ## Contributing to the Project

-We welcome contributions to the "Around The World Bridge Example" project!
+We welcome contributions to the "Around The World Example" project!
 Whether it's feature enhancements, bug fixes, documentation improvements, or additional examples, your input is valuable.
 Here’s how you can contribute:

 1. **Submit Issues**: If you find bugs or have feature suggestions, please submit them as issues on the GitHub repository.
 2. **Pull Requests**: Feel free to fork the repository and submit pull requests with your changes.